Imposter Syndrome Tech Interview Prep: It's Not You

 1

-Undefined: encounter the pattern randomly
+Undefined: Encounter the pattern randomly

 Problems needing this technique are scattered across a problem bank with no label and no prior instruction.
 Some you solve by luck.
 Others you fail and read the solution afterwards.